n-xiao/my-ib-work/README.md

 # My IB Stuff
 Hello, stranger.
-Here's my IB stuff... all the work I'm willing to share, at least.
+Here's my IB stuff... all the work worth sharing, at least.

 I don't have component scores, so externally-graded papers may have pulled grades up/down;
 I can't provide an accurate score for IAs.

 Graduated November 2025.
 Hope you'll find these useful.
-All the best.

 Disclaimer: This is in no way "exemplar" work.
 I am not responsible for any lost marks, damages including any general, special, incidental or consequential damages arising out of